ispacowanguitar/napa-checkin-api/README.md

 The database consists of three models.
 It can store users, businesses, and checkins.
 The checkin table has two main columns which are inputed by the client each time the user checks in: user_id, and business_id.
 This way, each checkin can be stored, and can be ordered by the created_at date that active record so kindly provides us with.

+It is important that a user cannot abuse the system by checking in to a business multiple times in a short period, so a validation on the database will not allow another checkin at the same location within an hour of the first one.
+This time limit can be shortened or lengthened in the 'already_checked_in?' method found in checkin model ('/app/apis/models/checkin.rb')

 ### Endpoints

 There are two endpoints.